Nicholas Kristof: Flame retardants and chemical reform

-Kristof has written several articles on the controversial use of flame retardants in furniture, most recently in a November 2013 piece titled "Danger Lurks in that Mickey Mouse Couch."
-Kristof argues that legislative mandates of flame retardants in furniture are a result of powerfully influential lobbyists representing the chemical industry.
-He claims that flame retardants are ineffective in saving lives, yet pose an increasingly evident public health risk, to both families and firefighters.
+Kristof has written several articles on the controversial use of flame retardants in furniture, most recently in the November 2013 piece "Danger Lurks in that Mickey Mouse Couch".
+Kristof argues that legislative mandates of flame retardants in furniture are a result of powerfully-influential lobbyists representing the chemical industry.
+He claims that flame retardants are ineffective in saving lives but pose an increasingly evident public health risk to both families and firefighters.
 In his words, "These flame retardants represent a dizzying corporate scandal.
 It's a story of corporate greed, deceit and skulduggery."

-In 2012, Kristof went as far as to write that flame retardants in furniture are "a case study of everything that is wrong with money politics."
-He concluded that article, "Are You Safe On That Sofa?" by arguing that the United States needs not only safer couches but also a political system less distorted by what he calls "toxic money."
+In 2012, Kristof went as far as to write that flame retardants in furniture are "a case study of everything that is wrong with money politics".
+He concluded the article "Are You Safe On That Sofa?" by arguing that the United States needs not only safer couches but also a political system less distorted by what he calls "toxic money".

-Kristof's stances on flame retardants have come under fire from the chemical industry, who call his opeds "overdramatic" and "misleading."
+Kristof's stances on flame retardants have come under fire from the chemical industry, which calls his op-eds "overdramatic" and "misleading".